Integrate Cloud Database (MySQL) using Logstash

 Note

-1. Enter the following command to download Logstash to the /root path.
+1. Enter the following command to download Logstash to the /root directory.

 wget https://artifacts.elastic.co/downloads/logstash/logstash-oss-7.7.0.rpm